Online Travel Booking System for ACU

 5. Policy Review

 The University may make changes to this Policy and its procedures from time to time to improve the effectiveness of its operation.
-In this regard, any staff member who wishes to provide comment / feedback about this Policy may forward their suggestions to the Director of Finance.
+In this regard, any staff member who wishes to provide comment / feedback about this Policy may forward their suggestions to the Chief Financial Officer.

 6. Further Assistance